 We intend to use a significant portion of any current and future available liquidity to purchase additional farms and farm-related properties.
 We continue to actively seek and evaluate acquisitions of additional farms and farm-related properties that satisfy our investment criteria, and our pipeline of potential acquisitions remains healthy.
-We currently have three properties under signed purchase and sale agreements for an aggregate proposed purchase price of approximately \$43.3 million, which we expect to be consummated during the three months ending June 30, 2017, and we have several other properties under signed, non-binding letters of intent constituting an aggregate proposed purchase price of approximately \$20.2 million (a portion of which is expected to be paid in OP Units) that we expect to be consummated during the six months ending September 30, 2017.
+We currently have four properties under signed purchase and sale agreements for an aggregate proposed purchase price of approximately \$31.1 million (a portion of which is expected to be paid in OP Units), which we expect to be consummated during the second half of 2017.
 We currently have access to the capital required to complete these transactions for the proposed purchase price amounts; however, we continue to explore various options for access to additional capital.
 We also have many other properties that are in various other stages of our due diligence process.
-All potential acquisitions will be subject to our due diligence investigation of such properties, and there can be no assurance that we will be successful in identifying or acquiring any properties in the future.
+However, all potential acquisitions will be subject to our due diligence investigation of such properties, and there can be no assurance that we will be successful in identifying or acquiring any properties in the future.